jr0senblum/jc/README.md

        keys whose values match a java-style, dot-path, string:
        "id.type=3"
-    * Ad-hoc, Index Support: In order to support faster operations, (2-3 orders of magnitude), each map can have up to 4, dot-path, strings configured for which jc will create index support.
+    * Ad-hoc, Index Support: In order to support faster operations, (2-3 orders of magnitude), each map can have up to four, dot-path, strings configured for which jc will create index support.
     * Auto Index Recognition - Ability to detect frequently used JSON querries